Myanmar civil war (2021–present): Highland attacks

 In late 2022, Chin State resistance forces used drones in a week-long siege of an outpost in Falam Township, killing 74% of the junta forces stationed, but failing to take the outpost against aerial bombardments.
 In February 2023, CNA captured Thantlang police station and took control of the town.
 In Kachin State, the Shanni Nationalities Army (SNA) became more actively allied with the junta as conflict between SNA and the KIA grew.
-In August, the SNA and the Myanmar Army set fire to hundreds of homes in Kachin state forcing KIA withdrawal from the area.
+In August, the SNA and the Myanmar Army set fire to hundreds of homes in Kachin state forcing KIA to withdraw from the area.

 Chin forces also targeted convoys on roads within the state.
 In March 2023, combined Chin resistance consisting of CNA, CNDF, and CDFs conducted multiple ambushes on a regime convoy between Kalay, Falam and Hakha capturing and destroyed multiple armoured vehicles.
 The NUG awarded the combined Chin forces 400 million kyat for seizing two armoured vehicles.
 The following day, the groups attacked another junta convoy carrying 80 troops on the road between Matupi and Paletwa, killing over 30 junta soldiers.
 In April, CNDF attacked a junta base on the Kalay-Falam road near Varr, Falam Township, killing eleven regime soldiers and capturing fourteen.